Coveros/hol-copilot-lab/Instructions/Labs/Introduction.md

 - Create and manage projects using GitHub Copilot.
 - Apply GitHub Copilot Edits for multi-line and contextual code refactoring.
 - Prompt Copilot effectively to generate complete API endpoints and scaffold web applications.
-- Explore the Agent Mode in GitHub Copilot and understand its benefits over Prompt Mode.
+- Explore the Agent Mode in GitHub Copilot and understand its benefits over Ask Mode.
 - Build a functional micro-application using Agent Mode for task-driven development.
 - Use GitHub Copilot to author Infrastructure as Code (IaC) scripts with tools like Terraform and Bicep.
 - Integrate Model Context Protocol (MCP) to create richer, contextual prompts for more accurate and targeted AI assistance.